 PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

-Hitler House refers to a picture of a two-story townhouse in Swansea, Wales that is said to resemble the face of Nazi dictator Adolf Hitler.
-The photograph of the house facade was taken by a 22 year old British youth worker and posted via Twitter, which has been since viewed hundreds of thousands of times.
+Hitler House is the nickname given to a two-story townhouse in Swansea, Wales that is said to resemble the face of Nazi dictator Adolf Hitler.
+The photograph of the house facade was taken by a 22-year-old British youth worker and posted via Twitter, which has been since viewed hundreds of thousands of times.

-On March 29th, 2011, Charli Dickenson, a 22 year old youth worker from Swansea, United Kingdom posted the picture together with her story about this little house in Port Tenant, Swansea, Wales:
+On March 29th, 2011, Charli Dickenson, a 22-year-old youth worker from Swansea, United Kingdom tweeted a picture of a residential house in Port Tenant with the following description:

 “I walk past the house all the time, but I had never noticed the Hitler likeness before,” said Miss Dickenson.
 “But then, at the weekend, I was in the car with my boyfriend and we were stuck in traffic and I just said to him, ’That house looks like Hitler.’
 We both laughed.
 I took a picture and posted it on Twitter.“It was picked up by Jimmy Carr.
 Now everyone is talking about it!”